-Buy leftovers for DKK 40 and as something NEW visit the To Good To Go shop
+Buy leftovers for DKK 40 – use the To Good To Go app

-Since the launch in 2016 in Denmark, the money saving app, Too Good to Go, has grown to cover a total of eight countries.
-Now it also opens its first test shop in Frederiksberg.
+Since the launch in 2016 in Denmark, the money saving app, Too Good to Go, has grown to cover a total of nine countries and also has a shop in Frederiksberg.

 The article continues below.

 If you don’t fancy spending DKK 200 on dinner, try instead the money saving app or website, Too Good To Go.

 At this site you can buy leftovers from restaurants, cafes and bakeries who sell off food that is still edible, but unsold, instead of throwing it away.
 The free app also makes it easy to find a meal close to home.
 Or go to the leftover shop Frederiksberg, here wholesalers can hand in food, which can not longer be sold in shops, instead you can buy your groceries at low cost and make your own meal.